 (vi) Housing benefit – section 5(3)

-The housing benefit for ordinary employees and a whole time service director shall be the higher of 15% of total income (or employment income, in case of whole time service director), the fair market rental value and the actual rent paid the employer.
+The housing benefit for ordinary employees and a whole time service director shall be the higher of 15% of total income (or employment income, in case of whole time service director), the fair market rental value and the actual rent paid by the employer.

-- If employer pays rent under an agreement not made at arm’s length with a third party, the value of quarters shall be; the fair market rental value of the premises in that year or rent paid the employer; whichever is higher, or
+- If employer pays rent under an agreement not made at arm’s length with a third party, the value of quarters shall be; the fair market rental value of the premises in that year or rent paid by the employer; whichever is higher, or

-- Where the premises are owned employer; the fair market rental value of the premises in that year is to be taken.
+- Where the premises are owned by employer; the fair market rental value of the premises in that year is to be taken.

 Special case: Agricultural Employee

-An agricultural Employee (Including a whole time service director) is one who is required terms of employment to reside on a plantation or farm;-
+An agricultural Employee (Including a whole time service director) is one who is required by terms of employment to reside on a plantation or farm;-

 His housing benefit shall be 10% of his gains or profits from employment minus any rent charged to the employee.
 This is subject to employer obtaining prior approval from Domestic Taxes Office

 - In calculating the housing benefits employer is required to deduct rental charges recovered from the employee or director.
 The amount remaining is the chargeable value to be included in the total taxable pay.

 - If the premises are occupied for part of the year only, the value is 15% of employment income relative to the period of occupation less any rental charges paid by employee/director.
 (Chargeable value shall be reduced by rent paid by an employee).